BenJneB/StudUCLouvain_ionic-v4/README.md

 ## Migration to ionic-v4

-## Studies and Map Pages have not all functionalities fixed.
+## Studies and Map Pages have not all functionalities fixed
+## Studies, Map, Guindaille and Tuto Pages to render/fix

 ### TO FIX